popcorn-kernel/popcorn/SECURITY.md

 1. Explain the vulnerability.
 2. Tell us how we can recreate the vulnerability.
 3. Tell us what was the machine you tested/found the vulnerability on.
-4. If you have fixing ideas, please share it with us
+4. If you have fixing ideas, please share it with us.

 For example:
 Title: able to run administrator commands from a non-root shell